Bring Your Student’s Neighborhood History to Life:

 Case Study

-Between 1984 and 1986, 13-year old aspiring Eagle Scout Barry Matchett collected nearly 50 oral histories.
-In 2023 Narrative Infrastructure mapped those stories for the community, and used them to research the process of community integration of newcomers (detailed in a forthcoming book!)
+Between 1984 and 1986, 13-year old aspiring Eagle Scout, Barry Matchett, collected nearly 50 oral histories.
+In 2023, Narrative İnfrastructure mapped those stories for a Denver community, and used them to research the process of community integration of newcomers (detailed in a forthcoming book: Turning Intangible Heritage Visible, published by Springer Nature)

 Barry’s Story Map